cyberbotics/webots/docs/guide/object-factory.md

 ### FireExtinguisher

-A simple fire extenguisher with optional physics.
+A simple fire extinguisher with optional physics.

 %figure